Note

 digitisers, are TFF.
 Digital Video (DV) transfers from

-Digital 8 or MiniDV camcorders using Firewire are
+Digital 8 or MiniDV camcorders using FireWire are

 generally BFF.
 Determining the field order helps